fvmformal/fvm/doc/sphinx/source/acknowledgement.rst

 with the awesome guidance and support of the project's Technical Officer:

-- Alberto Urbón Aguado (Telespazio for ESA)
+- Alberto Urbón Aguado (European Space Agency)

 Funding
 -------